michaelsiniscalchi/iCorre-Registration/README.md

 # iCorre-Registration
 Recursive motion correction for 2-photon imaging data, using one or two color channels.
-Based on NoRMCorre by flatironinstitute (https://github.com/flatironinstitute/NoRMCorre).
+Designed as an extension of NoRMCorre by flatironinstitute (https://github.com/flatironinstitute/NoRMCorre).

 User settings can be set and saved using the GUI, 'start_iCorre.m' in the main code directory.